Home › Japan Green Medicall Centre Limited Privacy Policy

 ・received as a result of our carrying out background checks (such as checks for criminal convictions with the Disclosure and Barring Service).

-We only carry out criminal records checks and ask for references at the last stage of the application process, when making an offer of employment.
+We only carry out criminal records checks and ask for references at the last stage of the application process, when making an offer of employment, and always act in accordance with the specific requirements of Data Protection Laws and other applicable national laws when doing so.
+We have in place an appropriate policy document and safeguards which we are required by law to maintain when processing such data.

 How we use applicant information